-Commercial Microfluidic Device Mixing: Mix the ethanolic lipid mixture with the aqueous nucleic acid solution using a microfluidic device or chip with a staggered herringbone-, T-, or Y-channel design.
-Flow rate ratios (FRR) for the mixtures described here are 3:1 (aqueous:ethanolic), and total flow rates (TFR) can vary, usually between 10 and 25 ml/min.
+Commercial Microfluidic Device Mixing: Mix the ethanolic lipid mixture with the aqueous acidic nucleic acid solution using a microfluidic device or chip with a staggered herringbone-, T-, or Y-channel design.
+The inlet flow rates can be controlled with syringe pumps and should be optimized by the end user.